23knightst813/Coder-Dojo/documentation/change_rationale.md

 **What Changed**
     - User authentication using email and password.
-    - Allows users to log in and save their detials
+    - Allows users to log in and save their details
     - Added password hashing for secure storage of credentials.

 **Why**

-    -The breif states *Create user accounts to speed up the booking process*
+    - The brief states *Create user accounts to speed up the booking process*

 ---